ZertoPublic/Z4K/docs/AdministrationGuide.md

 ```
 kubectl zrt move [vpg-name] [checkpoint ID]
 ```

-If a checkpoint is not tagged, use the value 'latest'
+>Where [checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.

-After the command is run, the VPG state will be updated to StartingMove.
+>	After the command is run, the VPG state will be updated to StartingMove.

 When the move operation is complete, the VPG status will be updated to MoveBeforeCommit.